ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 ## Important

 * To improve mouse handling, please disable mouse warping in Renoise preferences.
 This also fix the jumping mouse cursor.
-* You draw notes with the instrument, which is used in the current track of the pattern.
-In empty track's, it's using the current selected one.
+There is an option called "Mouse warping compatibility mode", if you still want to use mouse warping in Renoise.
+It will disable some internal functions, where disabled mouse warping is needed.
 * The key combination <kbd>alt + shift</kbd> is a default shortcut to change the keyboard layout on Windows OS.
 It is recommended to switch this off or change the keyboard shortcut to avoid problems. <br>See following for more
   details: https://answers.microsoft.com/en-us/windows/forum/all/how-to-disable-the-windows-10-language-shortcut/030016c9-bfed-48d9-8e4f-7d1030ced338
 * Renoise have a 12 column limit per tack.
-So when more than 12 columns are needed, then some notes will stuck in the current position.
+So when more than 12 columns are needed, then some notes will stick in the current position.
 A hint should be displayed in Renoise toolbar.

 ## Note rendering in piano roll

-It supports different note column effects.
+It supports different note column effects, and it will also use different note colors, when more than one instrument was used in the pattern.

 #### Note overlapping